humaid-memee/HomePage2/README.md

 # Overview

-A project to build a custom homepage, that allows for moving and resizing all components, saving your settings.
+A project to build a custom homepage, adding and removing whatver you need, that allows for moving and resizing all components, as well as saving your settings.